-- (i) Financial instruments measured at amortized cost - Methods of measurement of fair value, carrying amount and fair value of financial instruments measured at amortized cost are as follows:
+(a) Financial instruments measured at amortized cost

+Methods of measurement of fair value, carrying amount and fair value of financial instruments measured at amortized cost are as follows:

-(Borrowings (including long-term borrowings to be repaid within 1 year))
+(Bonds and borrowings (including long-term bonds and borrowings to be repaid within 1 year))

+Fair values of bonds are calculated using Reference Statistical Prices [Yields] for OTC Bond Transactions provided by Japan Securities Dealers Association and are classified as level 2 because fair value is calculated using observable market data.
 Fair values of borrowings are calculated using the present value of future cash flows discounted by the expected interest rate for similar new contracts and are classified as level 2 because fair value is calculated using observable market data.